niek-sidn/hsm_workshop/Slide02.md

     (Obvious exception: public parts aren't secret).\
-    If you don't know a secret key, generally the HSM is not going to help you one bit, because, as we already saw, secrets created on an HSM cannot leave the HSM (unless the HSM/Key is configured to allow this).
+    If you don't know a secret key, generally the HSM is not going to help you one bit, because, as we already saw, secrets created on an HSM cannot leave the HSM (unless the HSM/Key is configured to allow this).<br>
     Special backup provisions needed!\
-    A "create key" command will not hand you back the generated key.
+-   A "create key" command will not hand you back the generated key.
     Afterwards the public part of a pair can be read, but the private part cannot.\
     One way around this is to generate outside the HSM and then import